Why Most People Never Escape Mediocrity (Even When They Try)

 Most people don’t consciously choose mediocrity.

-In reality, most people want more for themselves.
-They genuinely try to improve.
+The truth is, most people want more for themselves.
+They genuinely want to improve.

 They: